unfaiyted/faiyt-ags/README.md

 A modern, feature-rich desktop shell configuration built with [AGS (Astal GTK Shell)](https://github.com/Aylur/ags) for Wayland environments.
 This configuration provides a complete desktop experience with a customizable bar, application launcher, sidebars, and system overlays.

+> **Note**: This repository is part of my complete dotfiles configuration.
+For the full Hyprland setup, additional configurations, and settings for other applications, please visit the main dotfiles repository at [github.com/unfaiyted/dots](https://github.com/unfaiyted/dots).